Will be made available for individuals

 - Fees for a nationally standardized norm-referenced achievement test

-- Fees associated with an advanced placement examination or any examinations related to admission to an institution of higher education
+- Fees associated with advanced placement exams, or any examinations related to admission to an institution of higher education

 - Fees for dual enrollment in an institution of higher education